 28 November 2018

-The prospect of a no-deal Brexit, meaning no transition period, will mean that insurance ‘green cards’ are likely to be required for UK drivers venturing across the Channel or into the Republic of Ireland from 29 March 2019.
+The prospect of a no-deal Brexit, meaning no transition period, will mean that a car insurance 'Green Card' is likely to be required by UK drivers venturing across the Channel or into the Republic of Ireland from 29 March 2019.

-The green card is a United Nations initiative recognised the world over.
-Some countries issue green cards electronically as a pdf, which can be printed at home (although it must be printed in colour, i.e. with a green background, to be legal) and the UK insurance industry is considering whether they can be issued them in this way.
+Some countries issue a Green Card electronically as a PDF, which can be printed at home (although it must be printed with a green background to be valid).
+The UK insurance industry is considering whether they can be issued in this way.

-Janet Connor, the AA’s director of insurance says: “Around 4.7 million drivers take their cars into Europe each year, excluding commercial traffic and I see no reason why that should change even after a hard Brexit“.
+Janet Connor, director of AA Insurance, says: "Around 4.7 million drivers take their cars into Europe each year, excluding commercial traffic, and I see no reason why that should change even after a hard Brexit."

-Insurers already issue green cards for drivers taking their cars beyond European borders and some ask for one for the additional comfort they provide in proving, if needed, that their car is insured.
-The green card is, after all, essentially a multi-language translation of your insurance certificate set out in an internationally recognisable format.
+Insurers already issue a Green Card to drivers taking their car beyond European borders, while some ask for one for the comfort they provide in proving, if needed, that their car is insured.

-“Cover that you have isn’t going to suddenly stop at midnight on 28 March but it would be prudent to ask your insurer for a green card before you go, if you expect to be away on that date.
+Janet adds: "Cover that you have isn't going to suddenly stop at midnight on 28 March, but it would be prudent to ask your insurer for a Green Card before you go, if you expect to be away on that date.

-“Although there may be more queueing at ferry ports as documents are checked when leaving and re-entering the UK, once in Europe there is no restriction in driving across borders.
-No-one is going to single out British drivers when they travel between say, France and Belgium.
+"Although there may be more queuing at ferry ports as documents are checked when leaving and re-entering the UK, once in Europe there is no restriction in driving across borders.
+No one is going to single out British drivers when they travel between, say, France and Belgium.

 "I see no need to change your travel plans because of Brexit."

 The AA also points out that in the event of a no-deal Brexit with no transition International Driving Permits (IDP) are also likely to be needed.
 From 1 February 2019 these will only be available from post offices by applying in person.